Love And Life Toolbox

 It is said that much of the change that occurs in the therapy room is a result of the relationship itself.
 If there’s a safe environment for you to dig deep and make the shifts you’d like to – and you’re ready for change – change can be yours.
 Though the therapist may gently guide the ship or suggest possible direction, it is the client who does the work of implementing lasting change in their daily lives – primarily outside of the therapy office.

-So if you’re looking into seeing a therapist to help you sort something out, remember the buck stops with you.
-A good therapist will help empower you to see your strengths and give you the tools to try something new.
+So if you’re looking into individual therapy to help you sort something out, remember the buck stops with you.
+A good therapist will help empower you to see your strengths, understand your vulnerabilities and try new things on your own.